AxonIQ/reference-guide/extensions/kafka.md

 The Kafka Extension currently only has a Release Candidate.
 Due to this, minor releases of the extension or Axon Framework may include breaking changes to the APIs.
 {% endhint %}

 Apache Kafka is a very popular system for publishing and consuming events.
-Its architecture is fundamentally different from most messaging systems, and combines speed with reliability.
+Its architecture is fundamentally different from most messaging systems and combines speed with reliability.

 Axon provides an extension dedicated to _publishing_ and _receiving_ event messages from Kafka.
 The Kafka Extension should be regarded as an alternative approach to distributing events, besides \(the default\) Axon Server.